STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/mean_lifeExp_over_years-1.png)

-From the above plots, we can see that over the years, In figure **A**, we can see that the the mean life expectancy gradually improved over the years, in **B** we see that Ocean had the highest gradual improvement in life expectancy followed by Europe while Africa consistently had a low life expectancy over the years.
-In **C**, we see both the gradual inprovement of mean life expectancy and its distribution in the various continents with Oceania having the highest while Africa had the lowes.
+From the above plots, in figure **A**, we can see that the the mean life expectancy gradually improved over the years, in **B** we see that Ocean had the highest gradual improvement in life expectancy followed by Europe while Africa consistently had a low life expectancy over the years.
+In figure **C**, we see both the gradual inprovement of mean life expectancy and its distribution in the various continents with Oceania having the highest while Africa had the lowest.

 Homework Task 4:
 ----------------